MichaIng/DietPi-Docs/docs/install.md

         <font size="+2">3.
 Boot the target PC </font>

+        ??? info "Click here if you want to use a WiFi connection" To setup the WiFi, you have to change the network settings matching to your environment:

+            1. Open the file `dietpi-wifi.txt` and set `aWIFI_SSID[0]` to the name of your WiFi network.
+            2. In the same file `dietpi-wifi.txt`, set `aWIFI_KEY[0]` to the password of your WiFi network.
+            3. Save and close the files

+            You need to set these values before you boot up the PC for the first time (initial boot).

         For the first boot up of your PC disconnect your disc drive from your working PC and connect it to the target PC.
 Then power on the target PC to login and execute the first boot procedure.

-        If you do not have a wired LAN connection you have to change the network settings matching to your environment (files `\boot\dietpi.txt` and `\boot\dietpi-wifi.txt`).
-        You need to set these values before you boot up the PC for the first time (initial boot).

 ## 4. First logon on DietPi